pliam1105/nuslam/README.md

   - **(4) re-fit the ground anchor on the COLMAP-in-DA3 + DA3-depth combination** to refine scale +
     orientation (`--colmap-to-da3 --ground-anchor`) — recovers $s \approx 20.0$ (**~3%**), trajectory
     RMS vs GT **2.1 m** and horizontal RMS vs GPS **1.5 m** (roughly half the DA3-only error). **Done.**
-  - **(5) joint 3DGS + pose optimization with the ground anchor acting directly on the Gaussians** (the Rung-2 core) to fix residual scale / ground-level / Z drift together.
-Depth supervision helps scale but not levelling, and fixing the ground level must move the poses accordingly.
-Run a **depth-only vs ground-anchor-only vs neither** ablation to isolate each effect, and re-run the pose/depth-vs-LiDAR evals (below) after, to check accuracy beats the GPS route. **Next.**
+  - **(5) joint 3DGS + pose optimization with the ground/ego-height anchor acting directly on the
+    Gaussians** (the Rung-2 core) — **built and validated** (`--ground-anchor --depth-silog`, plus the per-batch ground-point + camera-height residuals acting on the Gaussians; run `step5-full-silog`, see "Joint metric anchor + pose refinement").
+The anchors act directly on the Gaussians and hold metric scale **natively**: geometry scale ~1.0–1.02 vs LiDAR (matching the GPS route), converged height residuals ~8 cm (ground) / ~5 cm (ego), and photometric kept improving alongside (no anchor-vs-render tension).
+The pose/depth-vs-LiDAR evals were re-run — the GPS-free route matches the GPS route on metric scale. **Done.** Key finding: joint `--optimize-poses` is **net-harmful** on this well-registered scene (drifts poses 0.5°→7°, jitters positions ~2 m), so the trained-pose depth-vs-LiDAR is dominated by that drift; the next full run should **drop `--optimize-poses`** and keep the near-GT pre-alignment poses.
+Still open: a clean depth-only vs anchor-only vs neither ablation, and the wheel-contact (vs ground-region-only) anchor.

   Also: replace the anchor's $1/\sqrt{N}$ family balancing with inverse-covariance weighting (per-point depth variance + camera-height variance; see "Ground-plane pre-alignment"), which also returns a covariance on $(g,s)$.
-De-risk first with the explicit pre-alignment above, then fold into the joint optimization.
+De-risked with the explicit pre-alignment above; **not yet** folded into the joint optimization.
 - Factor-graph SLAM — lift the batch optimization into a GTSAM/iSAM2 graph with the render as a factor, plus IMU/GPS/wheel fusion and loop closure.